• Skip to primary navigation

 • Kempton

-In addition to those courses, Fast-Track Qualifiers (of which more below) are also run at Dundalk in the north of the Republic of Ireland, as well as three French courses, Chantilly, Deauville and Cagnes-Sur-Mer, with some eligible contests also taking place at Dubai’s Meydan on the dirt.
+In addition to those courses, Fast-Track Qualifiers are also run at Dundalk in the Republic of Ireland, as well as three French courses, Chantilly, Deauville and Cagnes-Sur-Mer, with some eligible contests also taking place at Dubai’s Meydan on the dirt and also in Saudi Arabia.

 The journey to the starting line of this race on Finals Day is not a straightforward one.
-In order to qualify the entrants must race at least three times on an all-weather track, either in the UK, Ireland, France or Dubai (maximum of one run counts) over the winter season.
+In order to qualify the entrants must race at least three times on an all-weather track, either in the UK, Ireland, France, Dubai or Saudi Arabia (maximum of one run counts) over the winter season.
 All while maintaining a high enough rating to enter.
 From these results a leaderboard is created, with the top horses making the cut.

 There is however, an alternative in the form of four fast Track Qualifiers where the winners automatically get entered into the starting line-up without needing to fulfil the other criteria.
-In the 2019-20 season these races took place at Kempton, Cagnes-Sur-Mer, Newcastle and Wolverhampton.
+These races have taken place at Kempton, Cagnes-Sur-Mer, Newcastle, Lingfield and Wolverhampton.

 Cash Is King